netrisai/docs/sandbox/Sandbox13/onprem-k8s.rst

   NAME            STATE    GATEWAYS          SITES    OWNER   STATUS   AGE vnet-customer   active   192.168.46.1/24   US/NYC   Demo    Active   10s

-After provisioning has completed, the L4LB’s checks should work for both backend servers, and incoming requests should be balanced between them.
+After provisioning has completed, the L4LB's checks should work for both backend servers, and incoming requests should be balanced between them.

-Let’s curl several times to see that:
+Let's curl several times to see that:

 .. code-block:: shell-session